bitovi/academy/src/ngrx/13-create-selectors/create-selectors.md

 ## Problem 2: Creating a Feature Selector For `username` and `token`

 There should be a Selector that obtains the `username` and another Selector for `token`.
-Both should obtain values from the Login Feature State.
+Both should obtain values from the Login State.

 ## P2: Solution